 I get it.
 You’ve got a lot on your plate.
 You have a bunch of tasks, to-do’s, appointments, interests, and issues.
+You may also be dealing with fatigue, confusion, uncertainty and other left over pandemic symptoms.
 Same here.
-We may be able to do it all, but we can’t do it all at once.
+Maybe we can do it all, but we can’t do it all at once.
+And frankly, maybe we don’t want to do it all.
+I don’t.

 Everything can’t matter at the same time.